WHAT TO EXPECT

 We believe that our attire speaks of our respect for the sacred liturgy and for one another.
 We honor proper Sunday dress.

 Children and young adults are a vital part of our parish.
 A young children's nursery (ages six months through three years) is available in the sacristy behind the sanctuary during the 9:00 a.m.
 Mass.

 The Holy Eucharist is the "source and summary" of all Catholic belief.
 It is the true and sacred Body and Blood of Jesus Christ, not a symbol or memory, but a participation in the eternal offering of Jesus to his Father.
 Receiving the Holy Eucharist is a sign that the communicant believes and accepts all that the Catholic Church teaches and believes.
 It is received while kneeling at the altar rail.
 Anyone unable to kneel is welcome to stand.
 Anyone who cannot come to the altar rail because of mobility issues is asked to notify an usher before Mass.
-Non-Catholics are welcome to come to the altar rail to receive a blessing by crossing their arms across the chest.
+Because they are not in communion with the Catholic Church and therefore cannot receive the Eucharist, non-Catholics are welcome to come to the altar rail to receive a blessing by crossing their arms across the chest.

 We gladly welcome you.